CASPA · PA (physician assistant) applications

 - AAMC — Principles for the Responsible Use of AI in Medical Education

-Principle 1 is Human-Centered Focus and Principle 3 is Equal Access to AI — the institutional anchors for the prompt's “human-centered relationships” and “limited access” clauses, and for our Patient-Centered and Equity axes.
+Principle 1 is Human-Centered Focus and Principle 3 is Equal Access to AI — the institutional anchors for the prompt's “human-centered relationships” and “limited access” clauses, and for our Human-Centered Relationships and Limited-Access Adaptability axes.

 - JAAPA — AI in clinical practice and the role of advanced practice providers

-From the Journal of the American Academy of Physician Associates: PAs should be change agents in the ethical, equitable adoption of AI, understanding tools' limitations rather than deferring to them.
-The PA-specific source behind our PA Role Specificity axis.
+From the Journal of the American Academy of Physician Associates: PAs should be change agents in the ethical, equitable adoption of AI, understanding tools' limitations rather than deferring to them — the source behind treating lived, studied, and hypothetical reasoning as equally eligible in our Thoughtful Clinical Judgment and Learning and Evaluation axes.

 - npj Digital Medicine — Bias recognition and mitigation in healthcare AI

-A peer-reviewed review of automation bias, representation bias, and deployment bias across the AI lifecycle — the clinical mechanisms behind the tradeoff our rubric asks you to hold, and the equity risks it asks you to engage.
+A peer-reviewed review of automation bias, representation bias, and deployment bias across the AI lifecycle — the clinical mechanisms behind the tradeoff our rubric asks you to hold, and the equity risks our Limited-Access Adaptability axis asks you to engage.

 Calibrated scores